syspons-dev/monitoring-ai/graphs/src/graphs/remoteGraph/README.md

 ## Error Handling

-The custom graph service provides detailed error messages:
+The remote graph service provides detailed error messages:

 - **Missing URL**: Throws if `externalUrl` is not provided in config
 - **Timeout**: Throws if request exceeds configured timeout